tayganr/purviewlab/modules/module10.md

 <div align="right"><a href="#module-10---rest-api">↥ back to top</a></div>

- ## 7. Read glossary in Azure Purview
+ ## 7. Read glossary in Microsoft Purview

  1. Using [Postman](https://www.postman.com/product/rest-client/) once more, create a new **HTTP request** as per the details below.